Beiri22/JS8Call-improved/README.md

 # JS8Call-improved
 JS8Call-improved is continued development of the original JS8Call project.
 Most of the same developers have worked on both projects.

+Full information on JS8Call, including the User Guide and code documentation is available on our [website](https://js8call-improved.github.io)

 Like JS8Call, JS8Call-improved is licensed under the GPLv3, the Qt libraries used by JS8Call-improved are licensed under the LGPL.
 See [LICENSE](LICENSE) for the details.
 All copyrights remain with the original holders.
 Source code for JS8Call-improved is [here](https://github.com/JS8Call-improved/JS8Call-improved)

 You can view or save an offline copy of the JS8Call User Guide [here](https://js8call-improved.github.io/JS8Call-improved/d6/d14/md_docs_2user__guide_2JS8Call__User__Guide.html)